At a glance

 The Tuli Block

 Located on the banks of the Limpopo River, you’ll find yourself in the very heart of the Botswanan bush.
-You’ll live on a reserve in Tuli, the wild home of elephants, zebra, crocodiles, hyenas, and more.
+You’ll live on a reserve in Tuli, home to wild elephants, zebras, crocodiles, hyenas, and more.

 This reserve spans over 20,000 hectares of vast and unspoiled land.
 Prepare to explore the untamed African wilderness.

-In the evenings, you can connect with staff and fellow travelers around the campfire.
+In the evenings, you can connect with staff and fellow travellers around the campfire.
 You can also explore beyond the campsite with the guidance of local staff.

 What are the aims of Wildlife Conservation for over 50s in Botswana?